pingcap/docs-cn/system-tables/system-table-sql-diagnosis.md

 + **Cluster monitoring table**: The SQL diagnosis system introduces cluster monitoring tables.
 All of these tables are in `metrics_schema`, and you can query monitoring information using SQL statements.
 Compared to the visualized monitoring before v4.0, you can use this SQL-based method to perform correlated queries on all the monitoring information of the entire cluster, and compare the results of different time periods to quickly identify performance bottlenecks.
 Because the TiDB cluster has many monitoring metrics, the SQL diagnosis system also provides monitoring summary tables, so you can find abnormal monitoring items more easily.

-+ **Automatic diagnosis**: Although you can manually execute SQL statements to query cluster information tables, cluster monitoring tables, and summary tables, the automatic diagnosis is much easier.
++ **Automatic diagnosis**: Although you can manually execute SQL statements to query cluster information tables, cluster monitoring tables, and summary tables to locate issues, the automatic diagnosis allows you to quickly locate common issues.
 The SQL diagnosis system performs automatic diagnosis based on the existing cluster information tables and monitoring tables, and provides relevant diagnosis result tables and diagnosis summary tables.

 ## Cluster information tables